act3-ace/SafeRL/README.md

 # Intro
-The SafeRL library provides the components and tools to build modular, OpenAI Gym compatible Reinforement Learning environments with Run Time Assurance (RTA).
+The SafeRL library provides the components and tools to build modular, OpenAI Gym compatible Reinforcement Learning environments with Run Time Assurance (RTA).
 SafeRL is designed to work best with ray/rllib.

 ## Installation
 Inside of the repo's root directory, simply install using the `setup.py` with: